WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 There is a risk that both of them send coins to this same destination, thus unnecessarily linking the payments.

 :::danger
-It is especially important to **NEVER** send your extended public key to any third party server.
+It is especially important to **NEVER** send your extended public key to any third party.
 This is a complete de-anonymization of your entire wallet!!
 :::
 ::::